open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 **Returns:** [configuration model](#in-memory-configuration-model)

-The API SHOULD return an error if:
+This SHOULD return an error if:

 * The `file` doesn't exist or is invalid
 * The parsed `file` content does not conform to